Abdusshh/newsletter-app-workflow/blog/blog.md

 }
 ```

-**Key Points:**

-- **Custom Email API**: Sends POST requests to a specified email service endpoint.
-- **Error Handling**: Logs errors if the email fails to send.

-## Type Definitions
+### Type Definitions

-We defined TypeScript types for our subscription data.
+We also need a type definition for the subscription data:

 ```typescript title="src/types/index.ts"
 export type SubscriptionData = {